 Daily, 10.15am – 4.45pm, every 15 minutes.

-Tickets are allocated on a first come, first served basis.
+Tickets are free and allocated on a first come, first served basis.
 You can obtain a ticket in person on the day at the Museum of Brisbane reception counter on level 3.
 We advise you to arrive early to avoid disappointment – particularly during school holidays and public holidays, as allocations are often exhausted during these busy periods.

-The clock tower lift and tower are not air conditioned and the temperature can get quite high in these areas where you are required to ascend two flights of stairs to the platform area.
+The Clock Tower lift and tower are not air conditioned and the temperature can get quite high in these areas where you are required to ascend two flights of stairs to the platform area.
 Care should be taken to ensure you are adequately hydrated ahead of this 15 minute tour.

 Conditions of entry